BlockTimeWorld/matic-learn-pos/README.md

 # Mapping Your Token

-To map your Ethereum Mainnet ERC token to Matic it needs to be mapped.
+To bridge your Ethereum Mainnet ERC token to Matic it needs to be mapped by Matic team.
 ERC20, ERC721, and ERC1155 tokens are supported.

 Read more about mapping and PoS bridge here: https://docs.matic.network/docs/develop/ethereum-matic/pos/getting-started/